 According to the small talk expert, the best workplace conversation starters are a combination of a statement and a response prompt.

-So, instead of just saying “Apparently, experiential marketing is making a comeback,” you could add:
+So, instead of just saying, “Generative artificial intelligence is changing the way we work,” you could add:

 Of course, this tip should work just as well — if not better — with more casual topics of conversation.